7 Facts Everyone Should Know About Colon CancerDec 07, 2021

 5. Old Faithful – Screening

 The hardest part of the procedure is the bowel preparation.
-You will need to take an electrolyte based laxative to clean out your bowels.
-This is vital for your doctor to be able to see polyps which can turn into cancer.
+You will need to take an electrolyte-based laxative to clean out your bowels.
+This is vital for your doctor to be able to see polyps that can turn into cancer.

-You can do you procedure sedated, but also you can do it without sedation.
+You can do your procedure sedated, but also you can do it without sedation.
 If using sedation you will need a ride the day of the test and plan to take the day off of work.
-Risks of colonoscopy include perforation (hole in the bowel, <1/1,000), bleeding (1/100 or less), infection, missed lesions and rare cautery induced inflammation and spleen damage.
-The risks of anesthesia will be detailed by your Anesthesiologist and if you have chronic health conditions that can place you at a higher risk (like heart attack), I recommend getting clearance by your heart, lung and/or family doctor first.
+Risks of colonoscopy include perforation (hole in the bowel, <1/1,000), bleeding (1/100 or less), infection, missed lesions, and rare cautery-induced inflammation and spleen damage.
+The risks of anesthesia will be detailed by your Anesthesiologist and if you have chronic health conditions that can place you at a higher risk (like a heart attack), I recommend getting clearance by your heart, lung, and/or family doctor first.

 Though easy, this does miss several polyps as stated in the original paper published in the New England Journal of Medicine in 2014.
 That said, something is better than nothing.